By David Goldman, Attorney

 It was only 5 years ago that attorney David Goldman realized that the traditional trust used by thousands of estate planning lawyers created many potential problems when they were used to hold and distribute firearms.

 While other Trusts could hold firearms, all of the other trusts he examined were problematic because they basically instructed people to break the law upon the death of the creator.
 Mr. Goldman was born in Texas where guns are commonplace and part of the culture.
 Once this problem was recognized, he set out to create the first true Gun Trust and created the website www.GunTrustLawyer.com.
-Recently he has create a new website www.GunTrust.com so that individuals can create low cost Gun Trusts online without the help of an attorney.
-Over the last 5 years Mr. Goldman has continued to improve the Gun Trust and has recently created a gun trust for larger firearms collections that provides asset protection.
+Recently he has created a new website www.GunTrust.com so that individuals can create low-cost Gun Trusts online without the help of an attorney.
+Over the last 5 years, Mr. Goldman has continued to improve the Gun Trust and has recently created a gun trust for larger firearms collections that provides asset protection.

 State and Federal laws define who and how individuals, business entities, and trusts can purchase, possess, use and transfer firearms.
 In addition to the legal requirements, there are moral and ethical issues that gun owners consider before giving someone a firearm.
 A Gun Trust allows you to instruct others on how to evaluate the relevant factors such as the geographic location of the firearms, the location of the beneficiary, the legal status of the beneficiary, and the maturity and responsibility of the beneficiary before giving your guns to someone who may not be appropriate.

-Unfortunately the decision of the appropriateness of the beneficiary is made after your death and without your personal oversight.
+Unfortunately, the decision of the appropriateness of the beneficiary is made after your death and without your personal oversight.
 It is for this reason that a Gun Trust must consider your desires and objective and not place your family and friends at risk of breaking the law when they follow your instructions.

-Title II of the National Firearms Act of 1934 (the NFA) has additional restrictions and legal requirements regarding the sale, use, possession and transfer of machine guns, short-barreled shotguns and rifles, silencers, destructive devices and any other weapons (AOWs).
+Title II of the National Firearms Act of 1934 (the NFA) has additional restrictions and legal requirements regarding the sale, use, possession, and transfer of machine guns, short-barreled shotguns and rifles, silencers, destructive devices and any other weapons (AOWs).
 Most states allow individuals, business entities, and trusts to own some or all of these firearms.
 Before a dealer may transfer Title II firearms, the Bureau of Alcohol, Tobacco, Firearms and Explosives (“BATFE” or “ATF”) requires payment of a $200 tax stamp along with an application to obtain a Title II firearm from another individual or dealer (Purchase of AOWs only require a $5 tax stamp).
 Trusts and businesses are often used because, unlike individuals, they are not required to obtain permission from their local Chief Law Enforcement Officer (“CLEO”), or to submit fingerprints and photographs.
-Many CLEO’s refuse to sign off on these applications regardless of who is asking for the permission to purchase or make the Title II firearms.
+Many CLEO’s refuse to sign off on these applications regardless of who is asking for permission to purchase or make the Title II firearms.

 While expediting the application process was one of the original motivating factors in the creation of the Gun Trust, it became apparent that other benefits far outweighed the privacy and signature concerns that prompted its original development.
 The Gun Trust was the birth of a comprehensive, pragmatic solution to the issues that arise when placing firearms in a traditional trust or in no trust at all.
 In the past Gun Trusts did not protect firearms from the claims of creditors, but that has recently changed with the new Asset Protection Gun Trust.